Air Fryer Popcorn

 air fryer popcorn

 No longer is popcorn reserved for the stovetop or the microwave.
-You can enjoy piping hot and fresh popcorn straight from the air fryer.
+You can enjoy piping-hot, fresh popcorn straight from the air fryer.
+Here’s why this air fryer popcorn recipe will be a game-changer-

 • No mess or clean up required.
-Because we add a layer of tinfoil to the base of the air fryer, there is NO mess afterwards!
+Because I’m adding a layer of tinfoil to the base of the air fryer, there is NO mess afterward.

-When that post-dinner snack cravings hit or you want something to enjoy while you watch a movie, switch on the air fryer and cook up some popcorn!
+When those post-dinner snack cravings hit, or you want something to enjoy while you watch a movie, switch on the air fryer and cook up some popcorn!

 How to cook popcorn in the air fryer

-Start by lining the base of the air fryer basket with tin foil, allowing around half an inch around the sides.
+Start by lining the base of the air fryer basket with tin foil, leaving about half an inch of overlap around the sides.
 Next, add the popcorn kernels into it, ensuring they are in a single layer.

-Now, place the air fryer basket into the air fryer and cook for 8-9 minutes.
-Once the timer goes off, keep the air fryer basket in place for 20-30 seconds, for any extra kernels to continue popping.
+Now, place the air fryer basket into the air fryer and cook for 8 minutes.
+Once the timer goes off, keep the air fryer basket in place for 20-30 seconds to let any extra kernels continue popping.

-Finally, remove the air fryer basket from the air fryer and transfer the popcorn into a large mixing bowl.
+Finally, remove the air fryer basket and transfer the popcorn to a large mixing bowl.
 Toss with salt and any flavorings you enjoy, and serve immediately.

 popcorn kernels in the air fryer

-• Only cover the base of the basket with tin foil, NOT the entire basket.
+• Line properly.
+Only cover the base of the basket with tin foil, NOT the entire basket.
 The vents/air holes help with popping the kernels.

-• Do not overcrowd the air fryer basket with kernels, as this can actually burn the hinges of the air fryer.
+• Don’t overcrowd.
+Do not overcrowd the air fryer basket with kernels, as this can burn the air fryer’s hinges.
 If you’d like to make a larger portion of popcorn, prepare it in batches.

-• Don’t add any flavorings or oil to the kernels before popping.
-This can and must be done after they have been popped.
+• Add flavorings and oil after.
+Don’t add any flavorings or oil to the kernels before popping.
+This can and must be done after they have been popped; otherwise, the kernels won’t pop properly.

 air fried popcorn